mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 there is debug info.

-Multiple paramters can be passed in by separating with '&' as in `somepage.html?someparam=somevalue&someotherparam=someothervalue`.
+Multiple parameters can be passed in by separating with '&' as in `somepage.html?someparam=somevalue&someotherparam=someothervalue`.
 Using parameters like this we can pass in all kinds of options.
 Maybe `speed=0.01` to slow down our app for making it easier to understand something or `showHelpers=true` for whether or not to add helpers that show the lights, shadow, or camera frustum seen in other lessons.